 Military units supplement MREs with bread, fresh fruit, and milk.

 MREs are bulky because they are a wet ration containing water and a lot of packaging.
 Fresh water weighs 8.34 pounds per gallon.
 That’s heavy.
 If backpacking or walking out of an emergency, MREs may not be the best choice.
 A three-day supply of MREs (9 MREs) for one person weighs over 14lbs.

 - If weight is a concern when choosing emergency rations, consider freeze-dried food; it is much lighter and less bulky.

 What Is The Difference Between MREs And Freeze-Dried Food?

-If you are choosing between MREs and freeze-dried food, consider things like: shelf-life, water requirements, weight, and nutritional value.
+If you choose between MREs and freeze-dried food, consider things like shelf-life, water requirements, weight, and nutritional value.

 |Particulars||MRE (Meal Ready To Eat)||Vacuum Packed Freeze-Dried Foods|

 |Storage Temperature||Adversely affected by high temperatures like a hot car trunk||Adversely affected by high temperatures like a hot car trunk|